Is Being A Digital Nomad All It’s Cracked Up To Be?22 min read

 Likewise, Paul senses a shift in direction, pointing out the benefits of remote working for growing businesses: “I get a feeling that the world is slowly adapting to this new(ish) corporate lifestyle.
 Businesses are able to source & retain talent from all over the world without the overheads which means it’s not only cost-effective for them but they’re more likely to attract better candidates for their company.”

-The trend for remote working is only going to get bigger, and the world smaller, so my view is: why not give digital nomadism a try?
-Start small, maybe taking short trips to other parts of the country.
+The trend for remote working is only going to get bigger and the world smaller, so why not give digital nomadism a try?
+Start small, taking short trips to other parts of the country.
 Then, if you like it, who knows what could happen?
-Next year, this could be you:

 Have you experienced the digital nomad lifestyle?
 What did you think?
 I’d love to hear your pros and cons.